Concept2 Model D

 Lastly, Concept2 says people weighing up to 500 lbs. can use the machine, although testing by the European Stationary Fitness Equipment Testing Standard recommends a maximum weight of 300 lbs.
 If you’re taller than average, you might also want to check out the longer monorail offered by Concept2.

-How to Assemble and Store a Concept2 Model D
+How Should You Assemble and Store a Concept2 Model D?

 If you’ve ever assembled furniture from Ikea before, then no doubt you will find assembling this rowing machine a piece of cake.
 The Model D comes as two main components, the front section which includes the flywheel and the leg which includes the monorail.